 The Italian Art Society is a 501(c)(3) public charity; all contributions are tax deductible to the amount permitted by law.

-For questions regarding the history, organizational structure, and tax-exempt status of the IAS, please contact Sarah Wilkins, President.
+For questions regarding the history, organizational structure, and tax-exempt status of the IAS, please contact Tenley Bick, President.